 - Address the recommendations included on the Federal Certification Review 1st Quarter, FFY 2026 - 2.
-Update the CMRPC Staff Language Assistance Guide - Updating LEP data 1st Quarter, FFY 2026 - Catalog of best practices (translation techniques, interpretation services, and engagement strategies with assistance from MassDOT ODCR - 2nd Quarter, FFY 2026 - Conduct training for staff 3rd Quarter, FFY 2026 - 3.
-Translation of Vital Documents (i.e., LRTP, TIP, UPWP, and PPP Executive Summaries, Title VI complaint procedures/forms) into Safe Harbor languages As Needed - Complete a Public Outreach Report with lessons learned and metrics from the outreach efforts completed during the annual report. - 1st Quarter, FFY 2026 - Evaluate and implement public outreach standard procedures or protocols for in-person and virtual public engagement to comply with the latest guidance and best practices identified by MassDOT partners. - 1st Quarter, FFY 2026 - 5.
+Update the CMRPC Staff Language Assistance Guide - Updating Language Assistance Guide according to Executive Order (EO) 14224 1st Quarter, FFY 2026 - Catalog of best practices (translation techniques, interpretation services, and engagement strategies with assistance from MassDOT ODCR - 2nd Quarter, FFY 2026 - Conduct training for staff 3rd Quarter, FFY 2026 - Complete a Public Outreach Report with lessons learned and metrics from the outreach efforts completed during the annual report.
+1st Quarter, FFY 2026 - Evaluate and implement public outreach standard procedures or protocols for in-person and virtual public engagement to comply with the latest guidance and best practices identified by MassDOT partners. - 1st Quarter, FFY 2026 - 4.
 Update the CMMPO Public Participation Plan 2nd Quarter, FFY 2026 - Review and update stakeholders' contact information.
-Ongoing - Continue ongoing involvement with local and regional partners and cultivate new relationships, with special attention to rural communities. - Ongoing
+Ongoing - Continue ongoing involvement with local and regional partners and cultivate new relationships, with special attention to rural communities. - Ongoing - Identify and implement standardized procedures or protocols for public outreach outlined by both federal regulations and MassDOT.
+Ensuring alignment with MassDOT's recently established Public Participation Plan. - 2nd Quarter, FFY 2026

-- Identify and implement standardized procedures or protocols for public outreach outlined by both federal regulations and MassDOT.
-Ensuring alignment with MassDOT's recently established Public Participation Plan. - 2nd Quarter, FFY 2026 - 6.
-Develop a public involvement plan for the new LRTP.
-3rd Quarter, FFY 2026 - 7.
+- 5. Develop a public involvement plan for the new LRTP.
+3rd Quarter, FFY 2026 - 6.
 Ensure that the CMMPO creates opportunities for public involvement, participation, and consultation throughout TIP development and ongoing planning work in accordance with the PPP by allowing for 1) adequate public notice of public participation activities; 2) opportunities for review and comment at key decision points in the development of the TIP; and 3) provision of multiple, accessible participation formats, including virtually and in-person.
-Ongoing - Continue engagement efforts with organizations representing Title VI/LEP populations and amplify opportunities to participate in the transportation decision-making process and CMMPO supporting committees. - Ongoing - 9.
+Ongoing - Continue engagement efforts with organizations representing Title VI/LEP populations and amplify opportunities to participate in the transportation decision-making process and CMMPO supporting committees. - Ongoing - 8.
 Develop articles for the CMRPC monthly newsletter and local news outlets.
-Ongoing - 10.
-Develop easy-to-understand materials and resources to increase the opportunities to participate in the transportation decision-making process Ongoing - 11.
-Review relevant MEPA filings for impacts to local communities and the transportation network As necessary. - 12.
+Ongoing - 9.
+Develop easy-to-understand materials and resources to increase the opportunities to participate in the transportation decision-making process Ongoing - 10.
+Review relevant MEPA filings for impacts to local communities and the transportation network As necessary. - 11.
 Support RCCP staff in Public Outreach Activities, including the Imagine 2050 Plan and individual community Master Plans.